Managing the Anxiety of Losing Someone: Practical Tips and Support

 - What are the signs of trust issues?

-Another common reason why people are afraid of losing those that they love is that they have developed trust issues.
-When you have trust issues, it will make you less likely to be trusting of others.
+Another common reason why people are afraid of losing those whom they love is that they have developed trust issues.
+When you have trust issues, it can make you less likely to be trusting of others.
 Perhaps you’re worried about losing your loved one due to them not loving you any longer.
 You might be concerned about your partner cheating on you or simply getting bored and moving on.
-Such fears aren’t completely unusual, but they are typically unfounded.
 Trust issues can come about due to someone having bad experiences in the past.
 They can also happen when your partner gives you a reason to doubt them.

-- How do you make a guy scared of losing you?
+- How do you know if a guy is afraid of losing you?

 - How do you know when a guy is scared of losing you?

 You can tell a guy is scared of losing you when he tries to keep you close.
 Some men can even be a little bit smothering with affection when they’re afraid of losing their significant others.
-They might start trying really hard to get your attention.
+They might start trying hard to get your attention.
 Typically, a man needs a reason to be afraid of losing loved ones before he would start acting differently.
 If your man sees someone flirting with you, then this could prompt him to act this way.
-There are many things that could make a man (or a person of any other gender) jealous or insecure in a relationship.
+Many things could make a man (or a person of any other gender) jealous or insecure in a relationship.
 It might be good to think about what you do on social media as well if you don’t want your partner to get the wrong idea.
-Even hitting “share tweet” on a particular tweet could make your partner jealous or nervous about losing you.

-It would be best for you to reassure your significant other to make him feel less scared of losing you if indeed you actually care for him.
+It would be best for you to reassure you're significant other to make him feel less scared of losing you if indeed you care for him.
 You don’t want him to feel anger, anxiety, and other negative emotions because of your actions.
 Anger anxiety can be particularly troubling and you can avoid this by being a good partner.
 It might be good to know that your man cherishes you enough to feel afraid of losing you, but that doesn’t mean that you should want him to remain scared.
-Be a bit more careful before you hit “share tweet” on social media and try to show your partner that you love him.

 - Why do I worry about losing my girlfriend?

-You can find a therapist that can help people to get through the pain of loss.
-There are many times where certain types of therapy will reveal that a person is still grieving even after years of being separated from a loved one.
+If this is something you face, there are steps you can take to address the worry.
+You can find a therapist that can help people to get through the pain of loss or the fear of it.
+Sometimes, in exploring the topic, one could find that a person is still grieving even after years of being separated from a loved one.
 When you’re grieving the loss of a loved one, it’s very easy to worry about losing loved ones again.
-Allow a good therapist to help you through this time in your life.
+Allow a trusted person in your life, such as a good therapist, to help you through this time in your life.
 When you’re grieving, it’s possible to find new ways to move forward.
-You just need a little advice as well as some solid coping mechanisms.
-You’ll be able to move forward without worrying quite so much about losing your girlfriend.

 If you’re still wondering if therapy is right for you, and how much therapy costs, please contact us at email@example.com.
 BetterHelp specializes in online therapy to help address all types of mental health concerns.
 If you’re interested in individual therapy, please reach out to firstname.lastname@example.org and check out our Instagram.
 For more information about BetterHelp as a company, please find us on